ysukhoverkhov/ysukhoverkhov.github.io/content/life-changing-knowledge.md

 # Context matters

-Context matters much more than everything else.
+Context matters much more than anything else.
 What works with particular people and the specific problem would not work with other people or other problems.

 Experience is not knowing what's the most effective way of working.
 Experience is our capability to quickly adapt to a new context and find the most effective way of working in this new context.